 Be kind, be safe, be patient when visiting and using our high streets - Thank You

-Swale Borough Council is supporting local shops by putting in place measures so people feel confident they can safely come back to our high streets.
+Swale Borough Council is supporting local shops by putting in place measures so people feel confident they can safely come back to our high streets to purchase essentials.

 Things won’t be the same as normal, as people need to maintain social distancing.
 Individual shops must have plans to manage how people can socially distance inside their premises, and in any queues outside along their frontage.